rusq/slackdump/doc/usage-channels.rst

 To get the conversation URL link, use this simple trick that they won't teach you at school:

-1. In Slack, right click on the conversation you want to dump (in the channel navigation pane on the left)
+1. In Slack Client, right click on the conversation you want to dump (in the channel navigation pane on the left)
 2. Choose "Copy link".